albertoRamon/Kylin/KylinWithHue/README.md

 4. Try to Start Hue and connect just like in ‘Start and connect’

-TIP: you will need one JDBC Source for each project
+TIP: One JDBC Source for each project is need

 Register without a password, it can do use this other format: